 - How would you have conducted your internship differently?

 - What is the biggest 'take-away' from this internship?
+Have you learned new skills or increased your knowledge of any particular area?

 - In what ways has this impacted your career choice, if any?